gmendess/cloud-run-gRPC/README.md

 ```

 To test the gRPC server deployed to cloud run, its necessary to remove the flag `-plaintext` from `grpcurl` command, because now TLS is enabled.
 Also, instead `localhost` you need to use the url from the deployed service (without `https://`) using port `443`.

+## JSON/REST transcription

+Its possible to transcribe JSON/REST http call to gRPC using GCP Cloud Endpoints + ESPv2.
+More details how to do that, read the file `HTTP_TRANSCRIPTION.md`